 As the 1850s turned to 1860, war was brewing between the states, with several threatening to secede from the Union.
 South Carolina’s secession began the formation of the Confederate States of America.
 One year later, Tennessee became the last state to secede from the Union.

-On June 8, 1861, Scott Countians voted overwhelmingly against secession.
+On June 8, 1861, Scott Countians voted overwhelmingly against secession — doing so by the largest margin of any county in Tennessee.
 Later, County Court would vote to approve a resolution announcing Scott County’s decision to secede from Tennessee and form the Independent State of Scott.

 Today, a marker near the entrance to the Huntsville Mall reads, “United States Senator Andrew Johnson delivered a speech at the Courthouse at Huntsville on June 4, 1861, against separation.
 At the election four days later Scott County voted against separation by the largest percentage margin of any county in Tennessee.
 Later that year in defiance of the state’s action of secession, the county court by resolution seceded from the state and formed the Free and Independent State of Scott.”